zilliztech/akcio/README.md

     > `/project/add`: Add data to project (will create the project if not exist)
     >
     > `/project/drop`: Drop project including delete data in both vector and memory storages.

+    Check [Online Operations](https://github.com/zilliztech/akcio/wiki/Online-Operations) to learn more about these APIs.

 ## Load data